 However, my first college visit as a recruit came as a result of none of the above.
 My father’s friend knew the head coach of a small private school outside of Boston, who had seen my highlight tape and contacted me.
 After much consideration, I agreed to go to the campus to converse with the coach and look at their facilities.
-Being the summer of my junior year of high school, my dad, who is a travel enthusiast, decided to plan a little mini vacation around my recruiting visit.
+Being the summer of my junior year of high school, my dad, who is a travel enthusiast, decided to plan a little mini-vacation around my recruiting visit.

-It really was a great idea for a mini-vacation, and my family and I were very excited for it.
+It really was a great idea for a mini-vacation, and my family and I were very excited about it.
 It was a combination of a recruiting/college visit and touring one of the best cities in the country.
 However, during our first day in Boston, I received a long text from the head coach of the University saying that he wouldn’t be at the school for my visit, but that I would be in good hands with one of his assistants.
 His reasoning was that he had an important meeting he had forgotten about or something of that nature.
-This was the same coach who told me to come visit the school so I was pretty confused, but tried not to take it personally.
+This was the same coach who told me to come to visit the school, so I was pretty confused but tried not to take it personally.
 My dad, on the other hand, was not happy in the slightest bit and felt strongly that it was a “dick move.”

 Two Days Later:

 After the visit, I decided that I was no longer interested in this school.
-In a sense the visit was a total waste of time, but at least I got a really nice vacation out of it and this funny/awkward story.
+In a sense, the visit was a total waste of time, but at least I got a really nice vacation out of it and this funny/awkward story.
 I also highly recommend going to Fenway Park.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.